Treating Osteoarthritis Glastonbury

 How is osteoarthritis diagnosed?

 We use diagnostic ultrasound as our method of determining whether or not a joint has OA.
-Unlike a traditional X-ray, diagnostic ultrasound allows us to view the internal workings of a joint in real time, while it moves.
+Unlike a traditional X-ray, diagnostic ultrasound allows us to view the internal workings of a joint in real-time, as it’s moving.
 This enables us to see the state of the bones, cartilage, and adjacent tissues, which also helps us figure out what may be the best course of treatment.

 How fast does osteoarthritis progress?